 How to Make Gluten Free Sourdough Bread:

-Follow above baking schedule.
-Continue with the following once your starter has reached peak rise;
+Follow the baking schedule above and proceed with the steps once your starter has reached its peak rise:

-- To a large mixing bowl or bowl of a stand mixer, add slightly warm filtered water (78-85 degrees), whole psyllium husk, maple syrup, and olive oil.
-Whisk until well combined.
-Set aside for 5 to 10 minutes to "gel up".
 Note: Be sure to use filtered water.
-I like to let the filtered water from my fridge sit out while the starter is rising, then test the temperature with a meat thermometer.
-If not warm enough, you can heat in microwave in 5 or 10 second intervals.
+I like to let filtered water from my fridge sit out while the starter is rising, then check the temperature with a meat thermometer.
+If it’s not warm enough, you can heat it in the microwave in 5 to 10-second intervals.

-- Sift the dry ingredients over a medium-sized mixing bowl; sorghum flour, oat flour, brown rice flour, potato starch, tapioca starch.
-Add in the salt, then stir until completely combined.
+- Sift the dry ingredients—sorghum flour, oat flour, brown rice flour, potato starch, and tapioca starch—into a medium-sized mixing bowl.
+Add the salt, and stir until everything is well combined.

-- Add the dry ingredients into the bowl with the wet, then add in 265g of the active sourdough starter.
-Mix with a spoon, by hand, or electric mixer until a dough forms, then mix another 30 seconds more.
-The dough should feel sticky yet easily workable and smooth.
-If the dough is too dry and not coming together, add in an additional 1-2 tablespoon of water.
+- Add the dry ingredients to the bowl with the wet ingredients, then mix in 265g of the active sourdough starter.
+Stir with a spoon, by hand, or use an electric mixer until a dough forms, then mix for another 30 seconds.
+The dough should be sticky but smooth and easy to work with.
+If it’s too dry and not coming together, add 1-2 tablespoons of water.

-- Dust a 7-inch banneton basket or proofing bowl with a little brown rice flour to prevent sticking.
-Form the dough into a classic ball or "boule" shape, smoothing any imperfect spots.
-Place smooth side down in the proofing basket (when the basket is flipped over, the bottom becomes the top of the loaf.)
+- Dust a 7-inch banneton basket or proofing bowl with brown rice flour to prevent sticking.
+Shape the dough into a classic ball or "boule" shape, smoothing out any imperfections.
+Place the dough smooth side down in the basket (when flipped, the bottom will become the top of the loaf).

-- Place a damp tea towel over top of the basket and set aside.
-Allow to rise between 3 to 5 hours.
-Once the boule has risen between ½ to 1 inch, it's ready to bake.
+- Cover the basket with a damp tea towel and set it aside to rise for 3 to 5 hours.
+Once the boule has risen ½ to 1 inch, it’s ready to bake.

-- An hour before the boule has reached peak rise, preheat the oven to 425 F with the dutch oven in it.
-Tip: Position the racks so that the Dutch oven will be centered in the oven.
+- An hour before the boule reaches peak rise, preheat the oven to 425°F with the Dutch oven inside.
+Tip: Position the racks so the Dutch oven is centered in the oven.

-- Once the boule is ready and the Dutch oven is preheated, carefully remove it from the oven.
-Flip the boule onto a piece of parchment paper, then score a pattern into it with a lame about ¼ to ½-inch deep.
-Dust the top of the bread with a little bit of brown rice flour (this helps the pattern to stand out once baked.)
-Carefully pick up the parchment paper and place the boule into the Dutch oven.
-Add 2 to 3 ice cubes on the side of the Dutch oven behind the parchment paper (not touching the bread), then cover with the lid.
+- Once the boule is ready, carefully remove the Dutch oven from the oven.
+Flip the boule onto a piece of parchment paper, then score a pattern into it with a lame, about ¼ to ½ inch deep.
+Dust the top with a little brown rice flour to help the pattern stand out after baking.
+Carefully lift the parchment paper and place the boule into the Dutch oven.
+Add 2 to 3 ice cubes behind the parchment paper (away from the bread), then cover with the lid.

-- Bake for 40 minutes covered, then bake an additional 20-40 minutes uncovered.
-The crust should be golden brown, hard to the touch, and sound hollow when tapped.
-The internal temperature of the bread should be about 210 F. If you want a softer crust, only cook 20 minutes uncovered, for a harder crust bake the full 40 minutes uncovered.
+- Bake the bread for 40 minutes with the lid on, then bake for an additional 20-40 minutes uncovered.
+The crust should be golden brown, firm to the touch, and sound hollow when tapped.
+The internal temperature should reach around 210°F. For a softer crust, bake uncovered for 20 minutes; for a harder crust, bake the full 40 minutes uncovered.

-- Remove from oven and carefully pick up the parchment paper, setting the boule on a wire rack to cool.
-Allow to cool at-least 6 hours, but preferably overnight.
-The crumb will soften as it cools - cutting into the bread too soon will make it dry out.
+- Remove the bread from the oven and carefully lift the parchment paper, placing the boule on a wire rack to cool.
+Let it cool for at least 4-6 hours.
+The crumb will soften as it cools, so avoid cutting into it too soon to prevent it from drying out.

 - Enjoy!